jvscursulim/using_grover_algorithm_to_findout_the_distance_of_a_classical_error_correcting_code/README.md

-# Using Grover's algorithm to find out the distance and the code words of a classical error correcting code
+# Using Grover's algorithm to find out the distance and the codewords of a classical error correcting code

 ## Description